 Sasha graduated from Penn in 2009 with a BA in Near Eastern Languages and Civilizations and Anthropology and 2013 with a Master of Computer and Information Science degree from the School of Engineering and Applied Sciences at Penn.
 From 2008 to 2013, Sasha was the Administrative Coordinator of the PennCHC, and from 2013 to 2015, she was the database administrator of the Ur Digitization Project at the Penn Museum.
 She is currently the Digital Humanities Specialist for the Penn Museum Library.
 In addition, she has worked at the Penn Museum in both the Asian and American sections as a researcher and has excavated in both the US and Egypt.
 Her interests include developing software solutions to meet the needs of archaeologists and museum curators.

-Mr. Sarmento is the cultural resources manager for the Yocha Dehe Wintun Nation Cultural Resources Committee, which received the 2014 California State Governor’s Award for Historic Preservation.
-He grew up listening to family stories about his Shasta ancestry and now studies the Shasta language as a doctoral student in the Native American Studies Program at the University of California, Davis, with the retired linguist Dr. Shirley Silver (Sonoma State University).
-Previously, he was the executive director of the Native American Language Center at the University of California, Davis and the project coordinator for the J. P. Harrington Database Project, which has assisted numerous scholars and California Native communities in transcribing and understanding the ethnographic and linguistic materials collected by J. P. Harrington.
+Mr. Sarmento is Tribal Historic Preservation Officer for the Buena Vista Rancheria of Me-Wuk Indians.
+He grew up listening to family stories about his Shasta ancestry and now studies the Shasta language as a doctoral student in the Native American Studies Program at the University of California, Davis.
+He worked directly with (now deceased) linguist Dr. Shirley Silver (Sonoma State University).
+Previously, he was the Cultural Resources Manager for the Yocha Dehe Wintun Nation and the executive director of the Native American Language Center at the University of California, Davis and the project coordinator for the J. P. Harrington Database Project, which has assisted numerous scholars and California Native communities in transcribing and understanding the ethnographic and linguistic materials collected by J. P. Harrington.